-All referred clients will receive a behavioral assessment from ABA WORKS unless the Regional Center/Referral source and/or ABA WORKS decide otherwise.
+We start with a behavioral assessment from ABA WORKS unless the Referral source or ABA WORKS decide otherwise.
 The purpose of the assessment is to identify behavior excesses and behavior deficits and what skills the client needs to learn.
-A BCBA assessor (Program Supervisor) will conduct the assessment.
+A Behavior Analyst will conduct the assessment.
 The authorized assessment hours will be used to carry out a number of activities.
-The Assessor will conduct one or more face to face home visits, does – if necessary- observations in the community or at the daycare, preschool or school, possibly have phone interviews with relevant agencies, review all relevant reports and literature (educational, medical, and psychological), and write the assessment report.
+The Assessor will conduct one or more face to face home visits, does – if necessary- observations in the community or at the daycare, preschool or school, possibly have interviews with relevant agencies, review all relevant reports and literature (educational, medical, and psychological), and write the assessment report.

 |Program Development & Report Writing||This includes a Behavior Intervention Plan to target the primary behavior deficits or excesses|